 If you are looking for an annuity broker, you can start by asking around and getting referrals.
 Don’t be afraid to pick up the phone and reach out to two or three of your options and begin to inquire about the details.

 There are also several resources available online to aid you in your search.
-The National Association of Insurance, or NAIFA, is a trusted non-profit association that can help guide you.
+You can also connect with NAILBA, a leading insurance industry organization promoting consumer choice.
 State websites, such as the Texas Department of Insurance, are also a valuable resource.

 What should I look for when speaking to annuity brokers?

 - Responsiveness and attentiveness to your specific questions

 - Are they knowledgeable of the products & solutions to fit you or your client’s needs?
 Did they respond to you in a timely fashion?

 - Someone with back-office support.
 What happens after an application is submitted?